jgbrainstorm/plotlyplus/README.md

 ```

 ### Safe Mode
-In the safe mode, import `plotlyplus_safe` after pandas to automatically enhance DataFrames with Plotly Express functionality.
-This mode prefixes the Plotly Express functions to minimize namespace conflicts.
+This mode prefixes the Plotly Express functions with `px_` to minimize namespace conflicts.

 ```python
 from plotlyplus.plotlyplus_safe import *